kaushik-rohit/image-db/README.md

 1) Build a fast, queryable image database store, Think SQL for images

-2) Index, tag images and cluster it intenally, allowing me to fetch images by tags, quality or random chance.
+2) Index, tag images and cluster it intenally, allowing me to fetch images by tags, quality or similarity/cluster.

 3) Implement replication and failure prevention mode by using a Write Ahead Log